Protecting Our Oceans Together

 Respect for human rights and the rule of law

-As a board member of the Seafood Task Force (STF), a leading cross-sector initiative driving sustainability in the seafood sector in Southeast Asia, we have taken a leading role in driving measurable social and environmental change in the Thai seafood industry.
+As a board member of the Seafood Task Force (STF), a leading cross-sector initiative driving sustainability in the fish sector in Southeast Asia, we have taken a leading role in driving measurable social and environmental change in the Thai fish industry.

 This work has focused on driving greater supply chain accountability, verification, and transparency, with an emphasis on addressing Illegal, Unreported and Unregulated (IUU) fishing.